GowraRohith/electricity-consumption-neural/README.md

 [E-mail me](mailto:contact@michaeljgrogan.com) |
 [LinkedIn](https://www.linkedin.com/in/michaeljgrogan/)

-# Electricity Consumption Using LSTM Neural Networks
+# Predicting Electricity Consumption Using LSTM Neural Networks

 In this example, an LSTM neural network is used to forecast energy consumption of the Dublin City Council Civic Offices using data between April 2011 – February 2013.
 The original dataset is available from [data.gov.ie](https://data.gov.ie/dataset/energy-consumption-gas-and-electricity-civic-offices-2009-2012/resource/6091c604-8c94-4b44-ac52-c1694e83d746).